 |

-The sleeping quarters of the hostel were on the upper floor with
+Sleeping quarters of the hostel were on the upper floor with

 girls on one end, boys on the other and the hostel parents’ quarters in the